AhmedYahyaE/plain-php-ecommerce/README.md

-# Plain PHP and MySQL complete E-commerce application
+# Plain PHP and MySQL complete E-commerce Application
 A plain PHP/MySQL complete E-commerce application with an Admin Panel, Login System, Registration, Validation and Authorization.

 ## Features: